CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-04a2-HighCPU-Ex1.md

 The objectives for this exercise are to:

-* Create a Python script on-box in Guest Shell to evaluate potential causes for high CPU
+* Create a Python script on-box in Guest Shell to evaluate potential causes for high CPU utilzation
 * Leverage Embedded Event Manager to trigger Python script when a high CPU event occurs on a router
-* Utilize storage space on the router and Syslog capabilities to create a report and alert about it
+* Utilize storage space on the router and Syslog capabilities to create a report and alerts

-#### Step 1: Determine what to collect

-One glaring problem with troubleshooting fleeting high-CPU issues on a router, is that often by the time an administrator logs in to troubleshoot, the issue has passed.
-The goal of this exercise is to utilize skills of the network programmability ninja to react to a CPU spike immediately, without waiting for a person to log in to the router.
-The actions taken can be as simple as information collection, to as intricate as executing configuration changes based on real-time traffic observed.
-For this exercise, we will be collecting what is often pertinent information to help identify the culprit of a high-CPU event.

-In order to effectively triage an event for high CPU utilization, first it is important to understand what information is pertinent to triage the situation.

-1. Recording the CPU utilization not only helps to understand the usage in 5 sec, 1 min, 5 min intervals, but also provides an understanding of whether the CPU has high interrupt usage.
-This can be gathered from a `# show proc cpu sorted` output.

-2. The same command above also lists the processes and their CPU usage, sorted to start with the heaviest load.
-This can be indicative of what is causing high CPU, as it may be tied up under a single process.

-3. Visualizing the CPU utilization over a time period can also be helpful to understand if this is an anomalous spike, or just slightly above normal operating thresholds.
-It can also help to show if there is a pattern to when a spike repeats.

-3. Sometimes high CPU can be attributed to something a particular user or administrator is doing, so gathering the active users on the router is also helpful to understand the full picture.

-While there are surely other pieces of information that can be helpful, this is a great starting point.

-#### Step 2: Create Python script to collect data
+#### Step 1: Creating a High CPU Troubleshooting Python Script

-Now that you've identified the information to gather when a CPU spike occurs, it is time to write a Python script that can collect the data on your behalf.
-This script will exist in the IOS-XE Guest Shell environment, where it can be run directly from the router.
+Once you've identified the information to gather when a CPU spike occurs, it is time to write a Python script that can collect the data on your behalf.
+This script will exist in IOS XE Guest Shell environment, where it can be run directly from the network device.

-1. From the command line interface of the router, launch `bash` from the Guest Shell:
-    ```
-    csr1#guestshell run bash
-    [guestshell@guestshell ~]$
-    ```

-2. wget the python script from github or use vi to open iosxe-highcpu.py and paste in the following contents:
-    ```
-    import cli

-    timestamp = cli.execute("show clock")
-    processes = cli.execute("show proc cpu sort")
-    histogram = cli.execute("show proc cpu hist")
-    users = cli.execute("show users")

-    fp = open('/bootflash/highcpulog.txt','w')
-    fp.write("High CPU at "+timestamp+"\n\n")

-    processlines = processes.splitlines()
-    fp.write("CPU and top ten processes:\n\n")
-    for x in range(0,12):
-        fp.write(processlines[x]+"\n")
-    fp.write("CPU histogram:\n\n")
-    fp.write(histogram+"\n\n")
-    fp.write("Active users:\n\n")
-    fp.write(users+"\n\n")
-    fp.close()

-    topproc = processlines[2][65:]
-    cli.execute("send log 3 High CPU detected.
-Check /bootflash/highcpulog.txt : Top process: "+topproc)
-    ```

-    Note that the `cli.execute` function is used to run IOS commands, so this is the basis of the information gathering.
-    Also, the information collected is being organized and written to a file in bootflash, so it can be easily viewed later.
-Also, note that the script generate a syslog message with details.

-#### Step 3: Setup IOS XE Embedded Event Manager to Launch Python Script

-Now that the Python script is created, it must be launched at the appropriate time.
-IOS-XE can utilize a feature called Embedded Event Manager (EEM) to initiate actions based on certain events.
-One such event that can trigger an EEM action is changing on an SNMP value, such as the OID that corresponds to current CPU utilization.
-EEM can execute a Python script out of the Guest Shell environment as an action.
-Therefore, EEM can be used as the tool to ensure that the Python script can run any time there is a high-CPU condition, regardless of whether an administrator is logged in to the router.

 1. Establish an SSH connection to the IOS XE device `csr1` by double clicking the CSR1 PuTTY icon on the desktop:

     ![CSR1 PuTTY Icon](assets/GuestShell-01.png)

 2. From the IOS XE device CLI, ensure you are in privileged EXEC mode as indicated by the `csr1#` prompt.
 If you are in user EXEC mode as indicated by the `csr1>` prompt, then enter privileged EXEC mode with the `enable` command, for
 example: